Bill O’Connell, EdD

 Teaching Philosophy

 I worked as a full-time clinician in addictions, mental health and private practice settings for ten years before I decided to pursue a doctorate.
-This professional experience influenced the manner in which I conceptualize courses, develop learning objectives, and evaluate the impact of higher education on student self-efficacy in clinical settings.
-The interplay between the acquisition of knowledge and the practical application of that knowledge in the workplace is critical to preparing students for real world settings.
-In my teaching I emphasize the link between research, practice and training.
-Courses, including assignments, need to adapt to emerging knowledge so that the students of today are prepared to improve upon the work of their predecessors.
+This professional experience influenced the manner in which I conceptualized courses, constructed learning objectives, assessed student learning, and evaluated the impact of higher education on student self-efficacy in clinical settings.
+In my present day teaching I emphasize the link between research, practice and training.
+Courses, including assignments, are designed to include emerging knowledge so that the students of today are prepared to improve upon the work of their predecessors.
 For me, teaching is an investment in a better future.